Chart Color Schemes

 Eagleby has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones include Halcyon Edgebrook, Cowper Avenue Catchment Master Drainage Project, Beenleigh Community Hub, and Beenleigh Marketplace Enhancement.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects that may impact the area.
+Notable projects include Halcyon Edgebrook, Cowper Avenue Catchment Master Drainage Project, Beenleigh Community Hub, and Beenleigh Marketplace Enhancement.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.